 Coursework (60%) Controlled Assessment (40%)

-Standard entry requirements plus grade 5 in GCSE English Language or Literature, grade 4 in Maths and grade 5 in GCSE Art & Design or DT Textiles.
+Standard entry requirements plus grade 5 in GCSE English Language or Literature, grade 4 in Maths.

 A GCSE in Art or Textiles is not always required if a strong interest in the subject can be demonstrated.

 Purchase of portfolio and materials plus optional visits to exhibitions.
 There is an annual £50 studio fee to cover the cost of specialised equipment.
 Trips usually cost about £10-15, with the exception of the Clothes Show trip at £35.
 There are approximately 4-5 trips per year.